jrtick/15-466-f17-base1/README.md

 ## Build Notes
 Gameplay defaults to being between two players.
 If you run "./main X" instead of just "./main", you will play with X players.

+To rotate a tile, you can either right click or press 'r'.

 ## Asset Pipeline

 I drew the Carcassonne tiles based off the tileset provided in the design document.